RonReaco Lee: Film

 Having made his film debut in Glory, Lee next played Omar in The Return of Swamp Thing (1989).
 He appeared as Chester Sayers in television film Paris Trout (1991).

 He also took on a major role as Perry in the film How I Spent My Summer Vacation.
 In 2001, he appeared in the film Fire & Ice as co-star to Robert Aimes, Jr. That same year, he acted in the independent film Jacked Up alongside Anna Maria Horsford and Bone Thugs-N-Harmony rapper Bizzy Bone.
 Lee portrayed Ben in Killer Diller (2004).

 Lee co-starred as Reggie in Guess Who (2005) with Bernie Mac and Ashton Kutcher.
 Lee played the character of Blaine in the WB comedy Americanizing Shelley (2007).
 He portrayed Chuck, a lawyer, in the 2009 Tyler Perry film Madea Goes to Jail.
 In 2020, Lee appeared as a drug dealer in Coffee & Kareem.

-He now plays Miles in a play about HIV/AIDS called What You Don't Know Can Kill You.
+In 2022, he played Miles in a play about HIV/AIDS called What You Don't Know Can Kill You.

+Lee co-starred in the Netflix thriller Mea Culpa that was released on February 23, 2024.
+The film is written and directed by Tyler Perry and stars Kelly Rowland.